obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Golden Book.md

 ## Customization Options (Style Settings Plugin)

-**Apolo - Animation**: Cancel the animation from Apolo ◑.◑
+**Apollo - Animation**: Cancel the animation from Apollo ◑.◑
-- Title bar Apolo [ ◑.◑]: Cancel the animation from Apolo on the "Title bar"
+- Title bar Apollo [ ◑.◑]: Cancel the animation from Apollo on the "Title bar"
-- Empty state Apolo ¯\_[ ◑.◑]_/¯: Cancel the animation from Apolo on the "Empty State"
+- Empty state Apollo ¯\_[ ◑.◑]_/¯: Cancel the animation from Apollo on the "Empty State"
+- RIP Apollo ◑.◑: Remove Apollo from existence - ¿Do you really hate him so much?

 **Edit - Preview Sections**: Change the CSS Settings applied to the "Edit View" and "Preview View"
 - Edit - Preview Width: Toggle the Width size of the Edit-Preview Views between the default settings and the theme settings